Fuel cells

 from existing cars.
 In the longer term, the solution

-may be to switch vehicles over from gasoline engines and diesel engines to
+may be to switch vehicles over from gasoline engines and diesel to battery electricity and

 electric fuel cells, which are a bit like batteries powered by hydrogen